wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 Infrared imaging shows a dim glow of heat at its center.

 "What we have here, *ladies and gentlemen* or *gentlemen* or *<first>*" breaks in Karengo, "is a Gate Hauler.
-A good chunck'o'one, anyway.
+A chunk'o'one, anyway.
 And we're gonna take whatever we want.
 Let's see what there is to see."

+Now that active communication is low-risk, you bring up the video feed from Karengo's subpod as he floats toward the heat source.
+Bathed in floodlight, you can see that there are actual crystals formed on the ship hull, glowing a dull red.

+A unknowable something has rent a hole near the crystalline spiral, and Karengo disappears inside.
+*The rest of the subpods wait outside, apparently spooked.*

 ## The Riddles